spatialnetworks/fulcrum-ios-demo/README.md

 * UI for Classification Set view, edit, delete
 * UI for Choice List view, edit, delete
 * Fix 'update' API calls to read validation errors, similar to 'create'
+* Fix 'pull to refresh' to not finish immediately, need 'completed' block in fetch methods